 - General blocks

-The Edbot Scratch blocks are described below.
-We’ve called our Edbot 'Bob', but you'll have given yours its own cool name.
+The Edbot Scratch blocks are described below in a fair amount of detail.
+Please take the time to read through the rest of this document to familiarise yourself, there's a lot going on!
+We've called our Edbot 'Bob', but you'll have given yours its own cool name of course…

 Some of the Edbot Scratch blocks need a value or range of values.
 If you enter an invalid value, Scratch has no way of letting you know and will ignore the block.
-You can check for errors by opening the Log Viewer window in the Edbot Software.
+You can check for errors by opening the Log Viewer window in the Edbot Software under Tools → Log viewer.

 Motion control blocks

 A motion is a set of movements.
 For example the 'walk forwards' motion instructs your Edbot to walk a few steps forwards.
 As each servo moves, it will light up in a specific colour to add a stunning visual effect to the motion.
 Your Edbot comes pre-loaded with lots of motions which are arranged in six categories to make things easier to find:

 basic, dance, fight, greet, gym & sport

 Your Scratch script will wait until the motion has completed before moving on.

 You can also run a motion by number, starting from 1.
 This is useful if you want to cycle through the available motions, for example.

 Normally your Edbot will automatically light up in an aurora of colours when it is performing a motion.
 This is great to look at, but you may want to set the motion colours yourself.
 You can turn off the automatic motion lights using this block.
 You can then use the servo colour block (described below) to set the servo colours before you run a motion.
 Remember to turn them off when the motion has completed.
 For example, try setting all servos to green when walking forwards and red when reversing.